losrobbos/databases-getting-started/MYSQL_GUIDE.md

 Official MySQL Install Guide - Linux:

+In case you wanna follow the official guide for installing MySQL on your linux machine, especially if you do not have Ubunut, follow this one:

 https://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/#apt-repo-fresh-install
 (just until section "Selecting a Major Release version")

-Please state a root password from the beginning and note it!
+Please state - like stated in the guide - a root password from the beginning and note it!

-Afterwards try to run your database with "sudo mysql -u root -p <yourRootPassword>".
+Afterwards try to run your database with `sudo mysql -u root -p <yourRootPassword>`.

 #### Windows